rust-lang/rfcs/text/0000-natvis.md

 Rust developers can add one or more `.natvis` files to their crate.
-The `Cargo.toml` file specifies the path of these Natvis files via a new manifest key.
-Cargo would then pass the set of `.natvis` files that were specified in `Cargo.toml` and pass it to the rustc invocation for the crate via a new `-C` flag and enabling unstable options in Rust via the `-Z unstable-options`.
+The `Cargo.toml` file specifies the path of these Natvis files via a new manifest key or by automatically finding `.natvis` files in a predetermined directory, `dbgvis/natvis/` and its subdirectories.
+Cargo would then take the set of `.natvis` files collected and pass it to the invocation of rustc for the crate.
+This would be done via a new `-C` flag and will also enable unstable options in Rust via the existing `-Z unstable-options` flag.
+Rustc would be responsible for either passing encoding the contents of the `.natvis` files in the crate metadata if the target is an `rlib` or passing the `/NATVIS` flag to MSVC linker to embed the Natvis visualizations into the PDB.

 See the below example for how rustc would embed these Natvis files in the debuginfo for a binary as well as new compiler options to be added to rustc.

-To provide Natvis files, developers create a file with the `.natvis` file extension and specify this Natvis file in the `Cargo.toml` under a new section that will be added as part of this RFC.
+To provide Natvis files, developers create a file with the `.natvis` file extension and either place it in the predetermined directory for Cargo to find it automatically or specify it in the `Cargo.toml` under a new section that will be added as part of this RFC.

 As an example, consider a crate `foo` with this directory structure: